Why is the Speed of Light so Slow?

 No, it's incredibly slow.

 For example, it takes light 100,000 years just to cross our Galaxy.
-And the Universe contains billions of Galaxies.
+And the Universe contains about 100 billion Galaxies.

 So why is light so slow?